stephaneVercouillieBMID/slate/source/index.html.md

 ## 4.3.
 Test

-<aside class="notice">To support more links without updating the app, you should define a URL mapping that supports future redirect URIs. </aside>

 <ol>
   <li value="4">To verify the URL mapping works properly, enter a URL in the Check URL Mapping field and click Check Mapping.
 If it's working correctly, the success message shows that the URL entered maps to the activity you selected.</li>